 RESPONSE: The Department utilizes the RPS tool to help identify and prioritize AUs for nonpoint restoration and protection efforts and continues to collaborate with USEPA on this customized tool for New Jersey.
 The New Jersey version includes many statewide indicators to produce an overall picture.
 Although the RPS tool was not used for TMDL prioritization, it can help identify areas where impairments are primarily by nonpoint sources of pollution or regulated stormwater sources.
-The Department will take the commenter's suggestion under advisement in its next revision to the RPS tool.
+The Department will take the commenter's suggestion under advisement.